azurecitadel/azurecitadel.github.io/labs/terraformingAKS.md

 ## Challenge 4: Spin up an AKS cluster with a single B series for the afternoon

 Remove the ACI deployment from the previous challenge.

-Add a subnet to the existing vNet and call it aks.

 Create a new resource group for the AKS cluster to use.